WebThingsIO/registration_server/flow.md

 # Setup

 1. [gateway <-> browser] Start the server on http and load the setup UI at http://localhost:8080
-2. [gateway <-> cloud] Find an available DNS name, receive the api token.
+2. [gateway <-> cloud] Find an available DNS name, receive the api token using `/subscribe`.
-3. [gateway <-> cloud] Run the LE DNS challenge, retrieve the certificates, restart the server on https.
+3. [gateway <-> cloud] Run the LE DNS challenge, use `/dnsconfig`, retrieve the certificates, restart the server on https.
-4. [gateway <-> browser] Create the admin account with an email address, verify email.
+4. [gateway <-> browser] Create the admin account with an email address, verify email using `/setemail`.
-5. [gateway <-> cloud] periodically register the server local ip with the cloud service.
+5. [gateway <-> cloud] periodically register the server local ip with the cloud service using `/register`.

 # Discovery